-For temperature versus voltage values, see Table 3-7 located at the rear of this chapter.
-These values have an accuracy of $\pm 5^{\circ}$ F ($\pm 2.78^{\circ}$ C).
-There is also a conversion formula later in this chapter to convert the temperature output voltage to degrees fahrenheit.
+For temperature versus voltage values, see Table 3-7 located at the rear of this section.
+These values have an accuracy of ±5 °F (±2.78 °C).
+There is also a conversion formula later in this section to convert the temperature output voltage to degrees Fahrenheit.
 If a factory calibration chart was ordered look at the back of this manual.
 Make sure the serial number of the chart matches the instrument to be adjusted.
 Remove the instrument's enclosure cover.

-1. Remove the instrument's enclosure cover.

-Caution: If both alarms are to be used for temperature, then remove the heater control jumper from the heater, control header.
+- 1. Remove the instrument's enclosure cover. - Caution: If both alarms are to be used for temperature, then remove the heater control jumper from the heater, control header.
 The jumper may be stored on the control circuit by plugging it on position J33.
 Placing the jumper here will not turn on the heater.
 If one alarm is for temperature and the other is for flow or level, then set the heater power according to the application.
 Use alarm No. 2 for the temperature alarm.
-See Table 3-2 or 3-3.

-- 2. Apply power to the instrument.
+See Table 3-2 or 3-3. - 2.
+Apply power to the instrument.
 Verify the yellow LED is on.
-Allow the instrument a fifteen minute warm-up. - 3.
-Verify the mode switch is in the RUN position. - 4.
-Attach a DC voltmeter to P1 with the positive (+) lead to position 3 (Yellow) and the negative (-) lead to position 4 (Black). - 5.
+Allow fifteen minutes for the instrument to warm-up. - 3.
+Verify the Mode switch is in the RUN position. - 4.
+Attach a DC voltmeter to P1 with the positive (+) lead to position 3 (yellow) and the negative (-) lead to position 4 (black). - 5.
 Establish the normal process temperature condition and allow the signal to stabilize. - 6.
 Record the normal temperature signal value.

-Normal Temperature Signal = volts DC
+Normal Temperature Signal = \\\\\ volts DC

-Note: The output signal at connector P1 will vary proportionally with the process temperature.
+Note: The output signal at connector P1 varies in proportion to the process temperature.